sidart/bizdom/_posts/2021-09-03-the-first-brandy.md

 date: '2021-09-03 23:06:59'
 author: sidart
 image: https://res.cloudinary.com/thebizdom-in/image/upload/v1631900158/Brandy_xosrsv.png
-subtitle: Brandies vary with the base product and distillation techniques.
+subtitle: History of brandy, brandy 'aqua vitae' or the water of life, Arnaldus de Villanova
 description: The spirit distilled from the fermented juice of fruit, called brandy, is among the most important beverages in the world.
 category: curiosity